Atlantis (1913 film): Production

 Due to the large number of cast, extras, and locations, and the amount of equipment, Blom took the unusual step of employing two assistant directors for filming.
 The first was Robert Dinesen who later had his own successful career as a director with Nordisk Film in Denmark and Germany.
 The second assistant was the young Hungarian director Mihály Kertész, who under the name Michael Curtiz became one of the most well-known Hollywood directors through films such as Casablanca and White Christmas.
 Curtiz also appeared in Atlantis in a small supporting role.

-For the filming of the shipboard scenes, Nordisk Film chartered the Norwegian steamship C.F.
-Tietgen which had been taken out of service that year.
+To film the shipboard scenes, Nordisk Film chartered the Danish ocean liner C. F. Tietgen.
 However, the Atlantis sinking scene used a large-scale model and about 500 extras as swimmers, and was filmed in the bay off Køge, Denmark.

 Blom filmed two endings for the movie—one happy and one tragic.
 The alternate tragic ending, in which the Doctor dies at the end, was made in particular for the Russian market.
 It was believed that the Russians had a preference for sad endings.